ywangd/pybufrkit/README.rst

 command line tool or library to decode and encode BUFR messages.
 Here is a brief list of some of the features:

+* Pure Python
 * Handles both compressed and un-compressed messages
 * Handles all practical operator descriptors, including data quality info, stats, bitmaps, etc.
+* Comprehensive query support for the data section
 * Tested with the same set of BUFR files used by `ecCodes <https://software.ecmwf.int/wiki/display/ECC/ecCodes+Home>`_ and `BUFRDC <https://software.ecmwf.int/wiki/display/BUFR/BUFRDC+Home>`_.